wyliodrinstudio/WyliodrinSTUDIO/docs/source/api.rst

 * *"project"* = the project object
 * *"pathTo"* = the path to the file

-To obtain the full path of the file where the code is located, we join the project folder and the **pathTo**, then we use the **_isPathVaild** function to validate this actual path.
+To obtain the full path of the file where the code is located, we join the project folder and the **pathTo**, then we validate this actual path.
 To obtain the file code we are interested in, we use the **readFile(actualPath)** function.